annethedinosaur/annethedinosaur.github.io/README.md

 about me:
 - hi, i'm anne, i'm a 14 year old trans girl and maybe a lesbian.
-- i'm an italian leftcom.
+- i'm a leftcom, italian leftcom to be specific and i would have sided with damen.
 - i was born in toronto and am french canadian.

 interests: